johnjago/johnjago.com/content/blogroll.md

 draft: false
 ---

-If you’re reading this personal blog, you might be interested in others.
+If you’re reading this personal blog, you might be interested other personal blogs!

 ## My favourites